muath-ye/api-design-best-practice/README.md

 > ```GET /flights?sort=priority,created_at``` - Retrieves a list of flights in descending order of priority.
 Within a specific priority, older flights are ordered first.

 ### Searching

+Sometimes basic filters aren’t enough and you need the power of full text search.